-Tightened Regulations For Workers' Compensation Insurance For Contractors (SB 291)
+Tightened Regulations for Workers' Compensation Insurance for Contractors (SB 291)

 Existing law exempts an applicant or licensee who has no employees, from the requirement to have on file with the Contractors State License Board ("CSLB") a current and valid Certificate of Workers' Compensation Insurance or Certification of Self-Insurance, provided that they file a statement with the CSLB certifying that they do not employ any person (as specified), and who does not hold a specified license issued by the board (as defined).
 This bill proposes to repeal the current exemption by January 1, 2027, instead of the previously set date of January 1, 2028.
-This change will affect both applicants or licensees organized as joint ventures, and applicants and licensees who have no employees and do not undertake over \$2,000 and have no disciplinary actions.
+This change will affect both applicants or licensees organized as joint ventures, and applicants and licensees who have no employees, have no disciplinary actions and do not undertake projects over \$2,000.
+The \$2,000 valuation applies to a single work or operation and cannot be circumvented by dividing the contracts to evade this requirement.